 - Boil for approx 20-30 mins or until ago pearls are translucent and it looks rich and creamy, stirring continuously.

-- Toast some pecan with a pinch of salt
+- Toast some pecans with a pinch of salt

-- Place in serving dish and sparkle more cinnamon over.
+- Place in serving dish and sprinkle more cinnamon over.

 - Decorate the top with the toasted pecans.